SumoLogic/sumologic-documentation/docs/cse/integrations/automation-service.md

 #### Bridge ALIAS

-With bridge ALIAS it is possible to distinguish which integration resources will be executed with this automation bridge.
+With bridge ALIAS, it is possible to distinguish which integration resources will be executed with this automation bridge.
 When a new integration resource is created or edited it is possible to select the default ALIAS or to create a new one.
 So every automatic action configured to use this resource will be performed with the Bridge that has the same ALIAS.

 <img src={useBaseUrl('img/cse/automations-bridge-alias-create.png')} alt="Create ALIAS bridge" width="400"/>